- Post a Job

-Applications must be solicited through COIN for all position companies will recruit for on campus.
+Applications must be solicited through COIN for all positions companies will recruit for on campus.
 Companies may require additional means of application if they wish; this information may also be communicated to candidates through COIN.

 Application deadlines generally default to 9 a.m.
 ET one week before the invitation-list due date.
-For full-time positions, the earliest application due date is September 15, 2014.

-- Recruiters must advise the CMC of plans to hold offcampus first-round interviews to avoid significant recruiting conflicts.
-This notice must include the number of candidates seen and the duration of interviews.
+- Recruiters must advise the CMC of plans to hold first-round interviews to avoid significant recruiting conflicts.
+This notice must include the number of candidates to be seen and the expected duration of interviews.